Microboards Ontario

 • Reduces pressure on families/caregivers.

-• Receive and administer funding.
+• Can receive and administer individualized/direct funding.

 Picture

 2. All people are assumed to have the capacity for self-determination - they want to express their wishes, goals and what they like/don't like.
-This capacity will be acknowledged, respected, and demonstrated in all of the dealings of the Microboard.

 3. All planning and decisions made by a Microboard will demonstrate regard for the person’s safety, comfort, and dignity, with consistent respect for his/her needs, wishes, interests, and strengths.